 All travelers should ensure that valuables remain under their personal control at all times and are never put into checked baggage.

-VICTIMS OF CRIME: The loss or theft in Cuba of a U.S. passport should be reported immediately to the local police and to the U.S. Interests Section in Havana.
-If you are the victim of a crime while in Cuba, in addition to reporting to local police, please contact the U.S. Interests Section for assistance.
-The Interests Section staff can, for example, help you find appropriate medical care, contact family members or friends, and explain how funds may be transferred.
+VICTIMS OF CRIME: The loss or theft in Cuba of a U.S. passport should be reported immediately to the local police and to the U.S. Embassy in Havana.
+If you are the victim of a crime while in Cuba, in addition to reporting to local police, please contact the U.S. Embassy for assistance.
+Embassystaff can, for example, help you find appropriate medical care, contact family members or friends, and explain how funds may be transferred.
 Although the investigation and prosecution of the crime is solely the responsibility of local authorities, consular officers can help you understand the local criminal justice process and to find an attorney if needed.